jennomics/WorkflowPaper/Building a 16S rDNA Phylogenetic Tree.md

 In order to download Xcode, you will need to register as a developer with Apple which takes only a couple of minutes.
 After you register, click on the apple next to "Developer" at the top of the page.
 Then, click on the Xcode download link, which will ultimately take you to the Mac App Store, where you can follow the instructions to install Xcode.
 Once it is installed, open the program and open preferences (under the Xcode tab).
 Click on the downloads option and install the command line tools.

-Once you have successfully downloaded and installed Xcode and the command line tools, return to your Applications folder in a Terminal window and type again:
+Once you have successfully downloaded and installed Xcode and the command line tools, return to your Applications folder in a Terminal window and type or copy/paste again:

     gcc -O3 -finline-functions -funroll-loops -Wall -o FastTree FastTree.c -lm

 Now, you should have a working version of FastTree.
-To build your tree, using the cleaned up RDP alignment, type the following (be sure the output name ends in ".tre" to ensure it will be recognized by Dendroscope):
+To build your tree, using the cleaned up RDP alignment, type or copy/paste the following (be sure the output name ends in ".tre" to ensure it will be recognized by Dendroscope):

     /Applications/FastTree -nt RDP_alignment_clean.fa > tree_file.tre